General Tax Information

 During the Special Town Meeting of Electors the electors set the tax levy.

 The tax levy is generally apportioned out based on property owner’s assessment value.

-Mid December – Tax bills are printed at Polk County and mailed out to property owners.
+Mid to Late December – Tax bills are printed at Polk County and mailed out to property owners.

-***Once the assessment roll is complete (after the final Board of Review) assessment values can be viewed on the Polk County Website.
+***Once the assessment roll is opened assessment values can be viewed on the Polk County Website.